Yuvraj Singh: 2002 NatWest Series

-After winning the ODI series in the West Indies 2–1, where Yuvraj managed scores of only 1 and 10, the Indian team toured England in June for the NatWest triangular series, featuring England, Sri Lanka, and India, and a four-match Test series against the hosts.
-In the first match at Lord's, Yuvraj won the man of the match for his all-round performance (3/39 and 64*) as India successfully chased down England's total of 271.
+After winning the ODI series in the West Indies 2–1, where Singh managed scores of only 1 and 10, the Indian team toured England in June for the NatWest triangular series, featuring England, Sri Lanka, and India, and a four-match Test series against the hosts.
+In the first match at Lord's, Singh won the man of the match for his all-round performance (3/39 and 64*) as India successfully chased down England's total of 271.
 In the next match against Sri Lanka, he scored 31 and shared a crucial 60-run sixth-wicket partnership with Mohammad Kaif to set up another successful run-chase.
-India's next match against England was washed out due to rain after Yuvraj had scored an unbeaten 40 off 19 balls to take India to 285/4 in their 50 overs.
-Yuvraj's knock of 37, along with a fifty from Rahul Dravid, helped India recover from 59/4 to reach a target of 188 posted by Sri Lanka.
+India's next match against England was washed out due to rain after Singh had scored an unbeaten 40 off 19 balls to take India to 285/4 in their 50 overs.
+Singh's knock of 37, along with a fifty from Rahul Dravid, helped India recover from 59/4 to reach a target of 188 posted by Sri Lanka.
 This win eliminated Sri Lanka from the series with another round of matches still to be played.
-Yuvraj had scores of 5 and 8 in the final round of matches but proved to be useful with the ball as he picked one wicket in each of the two games.
+He had scores of 5 and 8 in the final round of matches but proved to be useful with the ball as he picked one wicket in each of the two games.
 At the end of the round-robin matches, India topped the points table with 19 points while England finished second with 15 points.

 The final was played at Lord's on 13 July between India and England.
 After winning the toss and electing to bat first, England posted a daunting total of 325/5 in 50 overs.
-In reply, India was struggling at 146/5 at the end of 24 overs, when Kaif joined Yuvraj at the crease.
+In reply, India was struggling at 146/5 at the end of 24 overs, when Kaif joined Singh at the crease.
 The pair initially stabilised the innings and later scored at a brisk rate.
-The pair shared a partnership of 121 runs for the sixth wicket which came to an end when Yuvraj was dismissed for 69 off 63 balls when he top-edged a sweep shot in the 42nd over off the bowling of Paul Collingwood resulting in a simple catch to Alex Tudor at short fine leg.
+The pair shared a partnership of 121 runs for the sixth wicket which came to an end when Singh was dismissed for 69 off 63 balls when he top-edged a sweep shot in the 42nd over off the bowling of Paul Collingwood resulting in a simple catch to Alex Tudor at short fine leg.
 India went on to win the game by two wickets with three balls to spare.
 This was India's first win in the final of an ODI tournament since 2000, after nine consecutive defeats.
 This win is regarded as one of India's greatest victories in ODI cricket.